yeon-do/Technical-assessment/Portfolio.md

 * * **Language:** JavaScript

 **Key Contributions:**
-* **Frontend & Game Engine Development:** Developed the core game logic—including waste sorting gameplay, pre-treatment action missions, and quizzes—using the Phaser3 framework and JavaScript for an engaging UI/UX.
+* **Frontend & Game Engine Development:** Developed the core game logic including waste sorting gameplay, pretreatment action missions, and quizzes using the Phaser3 framework and JavaScript for an engaging UI/UX.
 * **Project Planning & Client Communication:** Directly communicated with the Refeely CEO to translate business requirements into technical features.
 Successfully integrated real-world reward systems, such as linking product QR codes and converting in-game points to the company's online mall.
 * **Driving ESG Impact:** Contributed to a solution where 77.6% of test users reported an improved willingness to practice eco-friendly behaviors, targeting a measurable increase in nationwide recycling rates.